slatedocs/slate/source/index.html.md

 ### 2. Signup for TransferWise borderless account
-Get hands-on experience before you start with API integration as it will help you understand how our payment flow works.
+Get hands-on experience as it will help you understand how our payment flow works.
 Just follow these three simple steps.

 * Sign up for TransferWise borderless account. [https://transferwise.com/gb/borderless](https://transferwise.com/gb/borderless)